-Recently, I posted a blog about general criteria to use when looking at a child care center for your kid.
-While these guidelines are a good place to start, it’s a good idea to get more specific as you narrow down your choices.
+Recently, I posted a blog about general criteria to use when looking for a daycare provider for your child.
+While these guidelines are a good place to start, it’s always a good idea to get more specific as you narrow down your choices.
 For instance, if you have decided that a Montessori child care center is the right place for your child, it’s important to consider:

 - Classroom layout